jboynyc/textnets/docs/tutorial.rst

 The following snippets are meant to help you get started.
 The first thing is to get your data in the right shape.

-A textnet is built from a collection – or *corpus* – of texts, so we use the `Corpus` class to get our data ready.
-Each of the following snippets assume that you have imported `Corpus` and `Textnet` like in the example above.
+A textnet is built from a collection—or *corpus*—of texts, so we use the `Corpus` class to get our data ready.
+Each of the following snippets assume that you have imported `Corpus` and `Textnet` like in the preceding example.

 From Pandas
 ~~~~~~~~~~~